jthack/hydeout/_posts/2023-05-19-prompt-injection-poc.md

 ## The Possibilities are Endless

 Reading email for password reset tokens to take over any account is a single example among hundreds.
-Any system that has tools (as langchain calls them) or plugins (like OpenAI calls them) which are ingesting untrusted intput (like from the internet) and have any other access are at risk of being hijacked.
+Any system that has tools (as langchain calls them) or plugins (like OpenAI calls them) which are ingesting untrusted intput (like from the internet), and have any other access, are at risk of being hijacked.

 Until there's a good prompt-injection layer of protection, my advice is to not combine web search or scraping tooling in LLM applications with other plugins or tools that have senstive access or can take sensitive actions.

-For more about AI Attacks, Daniel Miessler does an incredible breakdown of the AI Attack Surface here: [https://danielmiessler.com/blog/the-ai-attack-surface-map-v1-0/](https://danielmiessler.com/blog/the-ai-attack-surface-map-v1-0/)
+For more about AI Attacks, Daniel Miessler does an incredible breakdown of the AI Attack Surface here: [The AI Attack Surface Map v1.0](https://danielmiessler.com/blog/the-ai-attack-surface-map-v1-0/)
 ![](https://danielmiessler.com/images/ai-attack-surface-map-1.0-miessler.png){: width="400" }
+*Right click and open in new tab to view larger*

 ## Mitigation and Protection